louiec3/louiec3/README.md

 ## **College English Portfolio**
 https://sites.google.com/view/louiscundari3-e101/home

+## Contact: louiec1212@yahoo.com

+## ** About Me**

-- 👋 Hi my name is Louis Cundari III
+#### Hi my name is Louis Cundari III I am currently a student at the University of Connecticut studying Computer Science with a concentration in Computational Data Analytics.

+I am a passionate worker willing to learn and researh to expand my skillsets.

-- 👀 I’m interested in all things technology and space!
+- I’m interested in all things technology and space!
-- 🌱 I’m currently a computer science student at the University of Connecticut with an associates degree in software engineering
 - 💞️ I’m looking to collaborate on data oriented python projects
 - 📫 How to reach me: louiec1212@yahoo.com